seeM/myfitnesspal-to-sqlite/README.md

 Note that all commands assume that your password is stored in the system keyring.

-## Fetching food, exercise, and goal diary entries for a user
+## Fetching diary entries

-The `diary` command retrieves food, exercise, and goal diary entries for a given user and date.
+The `diary` command retrieves food, exercise, goal and measurement entries for a given user and date.

     $ myfitnesspal-to-sqlite diary myfitnesspal.db my_user 2021-07-14

-## Fetching measurements for a user

-The `measurements` command fetches a given measurement's values between two dates (inclusive).

-    $ myfitnesspal-to-sqlite measurements myfitnesspal.db my_user Weight 2021-07-14 2021-07-21

 ## Development